giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/maker-contract.md

 #### How to succeed

-* To successfully execute, the logic **must** not revert during the call to `makerExecute` and have at least `wants` %%outbound|outbound%% tokens available for Mangrove to transfer by the end of the function's execution.
+* To successfully execute, the logic **must** not revert during the call to `makerExecute` and have at least `wants` [outbound](/docs/developers/terms/outbound.md) tokens available for Mangrove to transfer by the end of the function's execution.

 #### How to renege on trade